-Dr. Jeff Wolf Healthcare Provider
+Dr. Jeffrey Wolf Healthcare Provider

-Dr. Wolf established the country’s first community hospital based Bone Marrow Transplant unit at Alta Bates Medical Center in Berkeley.
-While there, he was among the first to study Bortezomib (Velcade) and Lenalidomide (Revlimid) in patients with Myeloma.
+Dr. Wolf established the country’s first community hospital-based Bone Marrow Transplant unit at Alta Bates Medical Center in Berkeley.
+While there, he was among the first to study Bortezomib (Velcade) and Lenalidomide (Revlimid) in patients with myeloma.

-In addition to his work life, Dr. Wolf has found time to travel extensively, especially in the Himalayas where he has volunteered his time to treat patients at a cancer clinic in [delete spaces] Bhaktapur, Nepal.
+In addition to his work life, Dr. Wolf has found time to travel extensively, especially in the Himalayas where he has volunteered his time to treat patients at a cancer clinic in Bhaktapur, Nepal.
 In addition to working there, he has arranged a very large donation of radiation and radiology equipment to help this cancer center.

 ”We are close to curing myeloma but need everybody’s support to get there,” he said.